bbcmicrobit/hardware/README.md

 ### Differences from manufactured BBC micro:bits

-This version differs slightly from that used in manufacturing the original micro:bit, in that trademarks (which are licensed separately) have been removed.
+These versions differ slightly from that used in manufacturing the original micro:bit, in that trademarks (which are licensed separately) have been removed.